Spyroh/M33kTriggers/README.md

 Shows the aura when a spell is usable.
 For spells that have requirements for their activation like _Rampage_ or _Shadow Word: Madness_.

 `M33kTriggers.ShowOnExecute(aura_env, SpellIdentifier, BelowHpPercent)`
-Shows the aura when an execute spell should be used (is off CD and target is below X% HP).
+Shows the aura when an execute-type spell should be used (is off CD and target is below X% HP).

 `M33kTriggers.ShowOnPowerPercent(aura_env, Percent)`
 Shows the aura when the player's power is higher than or equal to a certain percentage.